Muzaffar Shah II of Perak: Dutch interference

 However, the proposal given by the Dutch Governor to the Sultan of Perak to prohibit other nations from buying tin products was still pending.
-The Sultan of Perak only stated that the matter would be brought to a meeting with the Orang-Orang Besar of Perak first.
-After a long time, the Sultan of Perak continued to be urged by the Dutch Governor to prevent other nations from buying tin products in Perak, but the Sultan remained adamant about not preventing other nations from buying tin in the state of Perak.
-It got to a point where the Sultan of Perak warned to take back the house that had been given to the Dutch during the reign of Jan Dircxen Puijit.
+Muzaffar Shah II stated that the matter would be brought to a meeting with the Orang-Orang Besar of Perak first.
+After a long time, the Sultan of Perak continued to be urged by the Dutch Governor to prevent other nations from buying tin products in Perak, but the Sultan remained adamant about not preventing other nations from buying tin in Perak.
+It got to a point where the Sultan of Perak threatened to take back the house that had been given to the Dutch during the reign of Jan Dircxen Puijit.

-Because the Sultan of Perak did not want to give in to the Dutch's request, the Dutch started looking for ways to block the Javanese, Chinese, and Indians from coming to trade in Perak.
+Because the Sultan did not want to give in to the Dutch's request, the Dutch started looking for ways to block the Javanese, Chinese, and Indians from coming to trade in Perak.
 Several Dutch ships were prepared to blockade the Perak river basin just to prevent the entry of other nations entering Perak to trade.

-The restrictions that were made by the Dutch in the Perak river basin were later protested by the Perak state government.
+The restrictions that were made by the Dutch in the Perak river basin were later protested by the Government of Perak.
 Furthermore, the Dutch then went to Aceh to explain their restrictions in Perak and the proposal to block other nations from buying tin in Perak.
-The Aceh government then instructed the Perak state government to not prevent other nations from buying tin products in the state of Perak.
-This is because the Netherlands can still buy the most tin from the state of Perak.
+The Acehnese government then instructed the Perakian government to not prevent other nations from buying tin products in Perak.
+This was because the Netherlands could still buy the most tin from Perak.

-In 1650, a Governor-General named Cornelis van der Lijn sent a representative named Joan Truijtman to Aceh.
-When the Dutch representative arrived in Aceh, the Dutch forced Sultana Tajul Alam Safiatuddin Shah to make an agreement with the Dutch that only allowed the Dutch to buy tin products in Perak.
-Sultana Tajul Alam Safiatuddin Shah then accepted the agreement and ordered the state government of Perak to obey her orders.
-At that time, Perak, which was still under the control of Aceh, had to comply and obey the demands of the Aceh government.
+In 1650, Governor-General of the Dutch East Indies Cornelis van der Lijn sent a representative – Joan Truijtman – to Aceh.
+When the Dutch representative arrived in Aceh, they forced Sultana Tajul Alam Safiatuddin Shah to make an agreement with the Dutch that allowed only the Dutch to buy tin products in Perak.
+Sultana Tajul Alam Safiatuddin Shah then accepted the agreement and ordered the government of Perak to obey her orders.
 The agreement was signed by both parties on 15 August 1650.
-A year later, the Dutch plant in Kuala Perak was attacked and destroyed by the Malays.
-Not only that, many Dutch people were killed as a result of the attack.
+A year later, the Dutch plant in Kuala Perak was attacked and destroyed by the Malays and many Dutch people were killed as a result of the attack.
 At that moment the Dutch Campaign stopped and no longer traded in Perak.

 Death

-Sultan Muzaffar Shah II ruled Perak for 17 years from 1636–1653.
+Sultan Muzaffar Shah II ruled Perak for 17 years from 1636 to 1653.
 He died in 1653 with the title Marhum Jalilullah and was buried in Air Mati.